Uchiha1997/shell-scripting/README.md

 3) 10000 : The GID number for this group (10000).

 4) user01,user02,user03 : A list of users that are members of this group as a supplementary group.

+#### Primary Groups and Supplementary Groups

+Every user has exactly one primary group.
+For local users, this group is listed by GID in the /etc/passwd file.
+The primary group owns files that the user creates.

+When a regular user is created, a group is created with the same name as the user, to be the primary group for the user.
+The user is the only member of this User Private Group.
+This group membership design simplifies the management of file permissions, to have user groups separated by default.

+Users might also have supplementary groups.
+Membership in supplementary groups is stored in the /etc/group file.